5 Steps for Saving Energy with a Ground Source Heat Pump

 The first step for a successful energy saving strategy is the reduction of energy losses, which is achieved by means of insulating the space we want to heat.
 Only once that’s done, it’s time to think about heating options.

 Choosing the Right Type of Ground Source Heat Pump

 Even though the ground source heat pump market is not a big and world spread one, when compared to leading renewable energy markets such as those of wind and solar energies, it’s well established and mature in many parts of Central and Northern Europe, as well as North America.

 That implies there are different suppliers that can offer very interesting options.
 In addition to that, the inherent complexity of a ground source heat pump system generates a large amount of variables and possible solutions.

 There are two types of ground source heat pumps:

 - Vertical ground source heat pumps, which requires a borehole to be dug up.

 Installing the Heat Pump and the Ground Loop

-A detailed explanation of the necessary works that would take place in your property for installing the core elements of a ground source heat pump could scare you.
+A detailed explanation of the necessary works that would take place in your property for installing a ground source heat pump could scare you.
 Specially as regards to the ground loop, the element responsible for exchanging energy with the Earth’s crust, that requires an intense process of digging.
 For that reason, it’s advisable to take the following two precautions.

 When involving in this project, you should know you’ll face a very high initial investment.
 It’ll take some years until your utility bill savings match that investment.
-And, since the removal or modification of any of the elements of the system, specially the ground loop, is very expensive, at the least, you should trust the designer of the project, who’d better be a professional with proven experience.
+And, since the removal or modification of any of the elements of the system, specially the ground loop (also known as the closed-loop system), is very expensive, at the least, you should trust the designer of the project, who’d better be a professional with proven experience.